appanp/supply-chain-fundas/supply_chain_terminology.md

 **Materials Handling**: The movement and storage of goods inside the distribution center.
 This represents a capital cost and is balanced against the operating costs of the facility.

 **Material Handling Equipment (MHE)**: Mechanical equipment used in production or warehousing and distribution centers to move, store, control, and protect materials and goods during manufacturing, distribution, consumption, and disposal.
 See: materials handling, materials-handling system, flexible path equipment.
 Examples of MHEs are Autonomous Mobile Robots (AMRs), robotic picking, ASRS, and other high-density storage and picking systems.
-A few other MHE systems include sorters, pick-to-light, put-to-light, and in-motion scales.
+A few other MHE systems include sorters, pick-to-light, put-to-light, conveyers, devices fitted to conveyer for scanning, etc. and in-motion scales.

 **Materials Handling System**: The system of transportation that receives, moves, and delivers materials during the production or distribution process.